simulation-tree/serialization/README.md

 # Serialization

-Unmanaged library for working with JSON and XML using readers and writers with bytes directly.
-As well as intermediary types for representing objects within the supported formats.
+Unmanaged library for working with common human readable formats using readers and writers with bytes directly.
+As well as intermediary/high-level types for representing objects within the supported formats.

+### Supported formats

+- JSON
+- JSON 5
+- XML

-### JSON Reader and writer
+### JSON reader and writer

 The reader and writers are used to iteratively progress over data.
 How the data is stored should be known ahead of time (and can be tested).
 ```cs